The 6 Different “From” Addresses Inside Every Email

 1. The From: address (what you see in your inbox)

-It’s the address shown in your email app — the name and email you see at the top of a message.
+It’s the address shown in your email app — the name and email displayed at the top of a message.

 Example: